PubInv/tetrobot/index.md

 We need a software-only simulator so that gaits and other forms of motion can be investigated and developed without having to actually have Glussbot.
 Ideally this would have a 3D rendering display and allow both programatic and interactive design of motion.

+Note: The simulator is in an early, poorly documented and buggy stage, but is available.

 ### Build a physical model with sensors

 It would be magical to control a Glussbot by holding in your hands a small model of the robot that you can move and reshape.
 Such a model would not need acutators, but each member would need to sense and report its length.
 Then a change with your hands would immediately create a change in the Glussbot, allowing you to control it elegantly.